Dynamics (gala.dynamics)#

 attributes that map to the underlying BaseRepresentation

-subclass instances that store the
+and BaseDifferential subclass instances that store the

 position and velocity data.
 The attribute names depend on the representation.

-For example, for a Cartesian representation, the position components are ['x',
+For example, for a Cartesian representation, the position components are ["x",

-and the velocity components are ['v_x', 'v_y', 'v_z']
+"y", "z"] and the velocity components are ["v_x", "v_y", "v_z"].
+With a

-instance, you can check the valid compnent names using the
+Orbit or PhaseSpacePosition instance, you can check the valid compnent names using the

-attributes .pos_components
+attributes .pos_components and .vel_components:

 >>> orbit.pos_components.keys()